mostaphaRoudsari/epwmap/README.md

 # epwmap
-A place holder for epwmap repository to redirect users with wrong links to the new page.
+A place holder for epwmap repository to redirect users with old link to the new page.
+Check the source code for the new page at [https://github.com/ladybug-tools/epwmap](https://github.com/ladybug-tools/epwmap).